 Coultra Steading stands in a delightful tranquil rural location about 0.5miles to the west of Gauldry in a highly desirable and sought-after area of North East Fife.
 The views from the house are truly spectacular.
-Although on the …
+Although on the quiet …

 Coultra Steading stands in a delightful tranquil rural location about 0.5miles to the west of Gauldry in a highly desirable and sought-after area of North East Fife.
 The views from the house are truly spectacular.
 Although on the quiet scenic route through Fife and surrounded by some beautiful rolling countryside, the area is very well positioned for access to Dundee, St. Andrews and Cupar, with Perth, Edinburgh and Aberdeen also within comfortable driving distance.
 Local services and facilities are available in Gauldry, Wormit and Newport on Tay with the resurgent city of Dundee on hand across the Tay bridge.
 Cupar, Fifes bustling county market town, is about a ten minute drive to the south and also offers an excellent range of shops and services as well as a thriving monthly Farmers Market.
 To the south-east lies St. Andrews, the ancient and historic cosmopolitan university town known world wide as the Home of Golf.